 It is a ‘subjective-continuum’ decision, not a black and white categorization with standard treatment processes.

 Treatment for Breast cysts.

 ‘Complicated’ and ‘complex’ cysts will likely be drained regardless.
-Smaller, internal cysts would typically be drained with ‘ultrasound guidance’ for the fine needle.
+Also, drainage with ultrasound guidance of the fine needle may be necessary for smaller, internal cysts.
 The follow-up interval for a complex cyst will typically be a bit shorter, usually around 6 months.